hero media

 I’m warmly welcomed back to the Club Lounge for breakfast.
 There’s a mix of small buffet bites and an à la carte menu spanning a pulled pork bun, caramelised honey toast and salmon benedict.

-I’m feeling sky high after this stay and reluctant to descend down the lift and back to reality.
+I’m feeling sky high after this stay and reluctant to head down in the lift and back to reality.

 The indoor, heated infinity pool at The Ritz-Carlton, Melbourne